robintrayler/SIELO_procedures/README.md

 # Stable Isotope Ecosystems Laboratory of UC Merced Procedures

-This repository methods and procedures documents for the Stable Isotope Ecosystems Laboratory of UC Merced (SIELO).
+This repository contains methods and procedures documents for the Stable Isotope Ecosystems Laboratory of UC Merced (SIELO).

 # Topics